 And so the Catholic Church of Christ and the Protestant Church of Christ have different interpretations of the passage, and you must make a wise decision on which is most reasonable.
 Either Jesus intended for his clergy to share in the dispensing of grace and forgiveness (If you forgive … I will forgive …), or he intended for your proof-text to somehow override all of the holly passages that demand a harmonizing theology.

 John 20:21-23 cannot harmonize with the Protestant Church of Christ’s needed interpretation of 1 Timothy 2:5; there is no wriggle room to rationalize a theology that does not include the clergy’s participation in Jesus’ mediation and intention of vesting His clergy with such powers.
-Catholics call the exercise of such powers acting in persona Christi,6 or, “in the person of Christ.”
+Catholics call the exercise of such powers acting in persona Christi,6 (endnote jump) or, “in the person of Christ.”
 By virtue of the Sacrament of Holy Orders, the priest possesses the authority to act in the power and place of the person of Christ himself.7 When Catholics receive forgiveness for sins through the Sacrament of Reconciliation (Confession), the priest is not forgiving sins; it is God who is forgiving sins.

 The priest, given authority by the successors of the Apostles who were given authority by Christ Jesus, forgives sins in Jesus’s name.
 The harmonizing theology regarding the Catholic Church of Christ’s stance could be stated as: